DigitalPublishingToolkit/NN09/md/05-TenRules.md

 ### Platform Lobbyism

-When Facebook tried to change its terms of service to such an extent that all users would grant the platform unlimited exploitation rights to content they had shared, protests began to form.
+When in 2009 Facebook tried to change its terms of service to such an extent that all users would grant the platform unlimited exploitation rights to content they had shared, protests began to form.
 A Facebook group, ‘People Against the New Terms of Service (TOS)’, was founded, which